-Make this delicious one-pot Tamil-Nadu Style Ambur Chicken Biryani at home using my easy recipe (gluten-free).
+Ambur Biryani is a traditional Tamilnadu Arcot Muslim Style Biryani.
+It is popularly served at Star Biryani Hotel.
+Make this one-pot Star Hotel copycat Ambur Chicken Biryani at home using my easy recipe (gluten-free).

-This delicious biryani comes from Ambur, a small town in the Vellore district of Tamil Nadu, and was first cooked by Nawabs of Arcot during the 18th century.
+Ambur Biryani comes from Ambur, a small town in the Vellore district of Tamil Nadu, and was first cooked for the Nawabs of Arcot during the 18th century.

-My recipe to make Ambur Biryani tastes exactly like the popular “Star Ambur Biryani” outlets that are very popular all over South India.
+My recipe to make Ambur Star Chicken Biryani tastes exactly like the popular “Star Ambur Biryani” outlets that are very popular all over South India.

-Traditionally, it was slow-cooked on wood fire using the dum technique, but my easy recipe shows you how to make it in a pot over the stovetop.
+Traditionally, this biryani was slow-cooked on a wood fire using the dum technique, but my easy recipe shows you how to make it in a pot over the stovetop.

-You can double or triple this Ambur biryani recipe if making for a bigger crowd.
+You can double or triple this Ambur chicken biryani recipe if making for a bigger crowd.

 Rice – It uses a special variety of short grain rice, Seeraga Samba Rice (Jeeraga Samba Rice) which makes it different from other biryani recipes.

-You can replace Seeraga Samba Rice with any other non-sticky short-grain rice like Surti Kolam, Sona Masuri, etc.
+You can replace Seeraga Samba Rice with any other non-sticky short-grain rice like Surti Kolam, Sona Masuri, etc to make Ambur biryani.

 Chicken – Use skinless bone-in chicken pieces for the best flavor.

-Red Chilli Paste – Prepared with dried red chilies, this ingredient makes a lot of difference in the taste of the biryani and is also one of the key ingredients for the traditional taste.
+Red Chilli Paste – Prepared with dry red chilies, this ingredient makes a lot of difference in the taste of the Ambur star biryani and is also one of the key ingredients for the traditional taste.
 So do not miss this one!

 I make my own Red Chili Paste at home but you can buy a bottle as well.